 - Grease the parchment paper as well.
 Set aside.

-- In a bowl, sift flour, cocoa powder, baking powder, baking soda, and salt together, and whisk well.
+- Sift the flour, cocoa powder, baking powder, baking soda, and salt together in a bowl, and whisk until well combined.

 - Add granulated sugar and mix until well combined.

-- Bake the cake layers for 25 – 30 minutes or until the cake tester inserted into the center comes out clean.
+- Bake the cake layers for 25-30 minutes, or until a cake tester inserted into the center comes out clean.

-- Remove the pans from the oven and transfer them onto a cooling rack.
+- Remove the pans from the oven and transfer them to a cooling rack.

 - Allow them to cool completely in the pan before removing.